ebudan/ruori/README.md

 ## Structure

 Each Helm chart ID resides in its own subdirectory.
 A `README-{id}.md` must be provided for usage examples.

+To deploy an artefact:

+    git checkout gh-pages
+    helm package

 Artefacts are generated with the [Chart Releaser](https://helm.sh/docs/howto/chart_releaser_action/) action under `./charts`.